theidentity/PyTorch-One-Page-Trainer/README.md

 | --- 							| --- 			| ---			|
 | Resnet18 + Coutout			| 95.67 		| 170 			|
 | ShakeShake26-2x32 + Coutout	| 96.00 		| 300 			|

+Thanks to [owruby](https://github.com/owruby/shake-shake_pytorch) for the shake shake networks and [uoguelph-mlrg](https://github.com/uoguelph-mlrg/Cutout) for the Cutout implementation